Introduction to the Principles of Health Economics

 Interpret and critically appraise published economic studies

-Systems of health care finance and delivery (international examples)
+Understand the systems of health care finance and delivery

 Teaching and Learning Strategy